top of page

 Return on investment for parenting programs

-Parents who feel supported are more likely to stay:
+Parents who feel supported are more likely to stay with their employer:

 • Organisations with effective wellness and caregiving programs experience up to 33% lower turnover.

-• John & Johnson’s wellness investment saved US$250 million over a decade—clear proof of what specialised, long-term wellbeing brings.
+• Johnson & Johnson’s wellness investment saved US$250 million over a decade—clear proof of what specialised, long-term wellbeing brings.

 By contrast, companies with only general programs lose out on the loyalty and satisfaction that come from responsive parenting support.